sujeongHeo/python/README.md

 # pythonPractice
-# usually, ONE FILE, ONE PRACTICE
+# ONE FILE, ONE PRACTICE
 # each files are not related.